 Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

-Anglers and experienced guides have found great success with spoon fishing for steelhead in rivers.
-Even when steelhead loses interest in other baits, well-presented spoons can still provoke strikes due to their ability to trigger the steelhead’s aggressive instincts.
+I know that even when steelhead are not interested in other baits, a well-presented spoon can still provoke strikes due to its ability to trigger the steelhead’s aggressive instincts for eating baitfish.

-When I am guiding for steelhead using spoons, my approach depends on various factors such as river conditions, depth, clarity, current speed, and the activity level of the steelhead.
+When I guide for steelhead with spoons, my approach depends on various factors, such as river conditions, depth, clarity, current speed, and the steelhead’s activity level.

-Choosing the most effective lure based on these conditions is also important.
+Choosing the most effective spoon type, color, and size, based on these conditions is also important.

 Steelhead Spoon Fishing Basics

 The spoons need to be the right size, color, and weight.
-The steelhead spoons I recommend below can create a flash and vibration in the water that imitates a distressed fish, plus they cast well, and unlike some spoons, they work well in moving water.
+The steelhead spoons I recommend below can create flash, vibration, and the right action in the water.

 Best Spoons For Steelhead Fishing

-Choosing the correct spoon for steelhead fishing is crucial for success.
-There are two types of steelhead spoons but only one you should use:
+There are two types of steelhead spoons, but only one type should be used for casting.

-- Casting Spoons: Heavier casting spoons have better casting distance due to their heavier weight, they sink faster, they have an enticing wobble, and they work well in moving currents.
-They are the preferred spoons for steelhead fishing and are the ones I and other guides use.
+- Casting Spoons: Heavier casting spoons have better casting distance due to their heavier weight, sink faster, have an enticing wobble, and work well in moving currents.
+They are the preferred spoons for steelhead fishing that other guides and I use.

-As a general rule, use larger spoons in turbid or high-flow conditions and smaller spoons in clear water or when targeting cautious fish holding in pools.
+As a general rule, use larger spoons in turbid or high-flow conditions or near the mouth of the river.
+Smaller spoons are better in clear water or when targeting cautious fish holding in pools further up the river.

 Here are some highly recommended spoons for steelhead fishing in rivers: